-'The essential feature of posttraumatic stress disorder (PTSD) is the development of characteristic symptoms following exposure to one or more traumatic events.
+'The essential feature of post traumatic stress disorder (PTSD) is the development of characteristic symptoms following exposure to one or more traumatic events.
 The clinical presentation of (PTSD) varies.
 In some individuals, fear-based re-experiencing, emotional, and behavioural symptoms may predominate.
 In others, dysphoric mood states and negative cognitions may be most distressing.
 In some cases, arousal and reactive-externalising symptoms are prominent, while in others dissociative symptoms predominate.
-Some individuals exhibit combinations of these symptom patters.'
+Some individuals exhibit combinations of these symptom patterns.'
 REF: DSM-5 APA, 2013

 Living with these symptoms makes life difficult.
 They are a normal response to an abnormal situation.
 When these symptoms have lasted over four weeks some professional help can make a big difference.
 PTSD is now a treatable disorder and with the right help and support you can get better.

 Causes of PTSD

 There are many causes of PTSD as any kind of situation that a person finds traumatic can result in their suffering symptoms of PTSD.
 Traumatic events may include a serious road accident, a traumatic childhood experience, trauma experienced at work, violent assault such as a robbery or even serious health problems.
 Whatever the cause, symptoms of PTSD can start to occur immediately or sometimes they occur weeks, months or even years after the traumatic event.
 Please see our page on Types of Trauma for more information on circumstances which can cause trauma.

 How is PTSD treated?

 The structure of PTSD treatment is dependent on the client being treated.
 We place an emphasis on safety, grounding, stabilisation and building a strong therapeutic relationship between client and therapist.